ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 ## Team work

 ## How to make _Chirp!_ work locally
-The Chirp application is made using dotnet 8 so you need to have that installed before you can run it.
-If you dont have it installed it can be done here: https://dotnet.microsoft.com/en-us/download/dotnet/8.0
+The Chirp! application runs on .NET 8 so you need to have that installed before you can run it.
+It can be downloaded here: https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 To run Chirp locally you first need to clone the repository.
-There are different ways to do this depending on you operation system and own preferences using git, but here is a general guide on how to do it: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=webui
+There are different ways to do this depending on your operation system and own preferences using git.
+Here is a general guide on how to do it: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=webui

-After you have cloned the repository and have opened it in either a code editor or terminal you will be in the solution folder.
-Before you can run the program you first need to change to the directory that has the program.cs file.
-This can be done with the following command:
+After you have cloned the repository, open it in either a code editor or terminal and locate the solution folder.
+Before you can run the program you first need to navigate to the directory that has the program.cs file, which can be done with the following command:

 `cd .\src\Chirp.Web\`